a-melino/a-melino/README.md

 ### Welcome to my GitHub! 👋

-I'm an aspiring data analyst with an industrial engineering background.
+I'm a data analyst with an industrial engineering background.
 I have a keen interest in data science and machine learning.
 Always looking to take on projects and expand my skillset!

 Areas of Knowledge:
 - Python Programming